o19s/chorus-opensearch-edition/katas/005_1_run_a_hybrid_search.md

 Notice that the first toner cartridge is in the third row, and it's an Epson brand!

 This is a great use case for vectors, aka neural search.
-They can really improve the matching, without the complexity of more traditional spellcheck type approaches:
+They can really improve the matching, without the complexity of more traditional spellcheck type approaches, as you can see below:

 <img src="images/005_hybrid_search.png" alt="Hybrid Search" />